SABiagini/Louvain/README.md

 ```
 Each line in the edgelist.coef file will contain a pair of individuals sharing at least one >5 cM IBD chunk and with a kinship coefficient >0.001.

-By the end of this first step, your edgelist will contain three columns: individual1, individual2, their kinship coefficient.
+By the end of this first step, your edgelist will contain three columns: individual1, individual2, their kinship coefficient (no header needed).

 # NCD.R